-The State of California makes contributions to CalSTRS on behalf of the Charter School.
-These payments consist of State General Fund contributions to CalSTRS in the amount of \$56,811 (7.12589 percent of the Charter School's salaries subject to CalSTRS).
+The State of California makes contributions to CalSTRS on behalf of the Academies.
+These payments consist of State General Fund contributions to CalSTRS in the amount of \$56,660 (7.12589 percent of the Charter School's salaries subject to CalSTRS).
 Under accounting principles generally accepted in the United States of America, these amounts are to be reported as revenues and expenditures.
 Accordingly, these amounts have been recorded in these financial statements.
-On behalf payments have been excluded from the calculation of available reserves.